Pathairush/data_engineering_nanodegree/06_capstone_project/readme.md

 #### Technology

-There will be three main components in any data pipeline that we need to selectively choose for building the whole project. `storage format`, `computation engine`, and `orchestrator`.
+There will be 2 main components in any data pipeline that we need to selectively choose for building the whole project. `storage format`, `computation engine`.
 There are many tools and technology out there, but here is what I decided to use in this capstone project.

 #### [Delta Lake](https://delta.io/) `storage format`
 ![img](https://github.com/Pathairush/data_engineering/blob/master/06_capstone_project/image/delta-lake-logo.png)